 Which earbuds have better sound quality?

 Sennheiser is famous for prioritizing sound quality, and the MOMENTUM True Wireless 2 is no exception.
-The sound is clear and consumer-friendly, meaning the bass and mid-range frequencies are slightly emphasized.
+The sound is a combination of accurate and consumer-friendly, meaning it follows our chart broadly with some under-emphasis at 2kHz to 6kHz.
 This makes it easy for you to hear loud bass notes without drowning out vocalists.
-The dip in the high frequencies is intended to intentional as it avoids amplification of naturally occuring resonances in your ear canal, but they can also create a very slight reduction in the presence of guitar riff details like pick-on-string sounds.
+The dip in the high frequencies is intended to intentional as it avoids amplification of naturally occurring resonances in your ear canal, but they can also create a very slight reduction in the presence of guitar riff details like pick-on-string sounds.

 The Bose QuietComfort Earbuds’ frequency response is less likely to please audiophiles, but the sound will still please most people.
-The bass frequencies are emphasized a lot, which can sometimes slightly mask vocals, but not so much that it’s a major problem.
+The bass frequencies are suitable in volume.
 The upper-midrange boost helps retain the detail of high frequencies.
 While you can’t manually equalize the QuietComfort Earbuds in the Bose Music app, Bose Active EQ works quite well to keep the frequency reproduction consistent regardless of your listening volume.

 Is the Sennheiser MOMENTUM True Wireless 2 or Bose QuietComfort Earbuds better for phone calls?

 The microphone on the Sennheiser earbuds is okay, but it amplifies sibilant sounds (sh, s, f) way too much.
 Sibilance can be really annoying and sometimes downright painful to listen to, so be mindful when you’re using the MOMENTUM True Wireless 2 for phone calls.